 A slice of life where the monster king appears in the imagination of a potential writer, Ryunosuke Chagawa performed by Hidetaka Yoshioka (an actor who will come back to play an important role in Godzilla Minus One).
 The film begins with the fictional vision of a post-war Japanese writer with a white-eyed Godzilla destroying everything in his path, and strongly recalls the creature of Shusuke Kaneko's GMK film.
 If the feature film has nothing to do with the Kaiju, it is difficult not to see there a call from Yamazaki's foot which, almost a decade later, ties to the VFX of a certain Shin Godzilla…

-Godzilla avant Godzilla
+Godzilla before Godzilla

 Trailer of Godzilla Minus One